 Secure Surface features enhances the security of polycarbonate identity documents by combining different effects: light reflection, movement and tactile effects.

-Sealys Secure Surface offers visual and tactile effects that allows fast and efficiency document authenticity checks meaning security and conve nience for legitimate holders.
+new type of forgeries on existing security features like changeable or multiple laser image (CLI/MLI), Gemalto Secure Surface offers visual and tactile effects that allows fast and efficiency document authenticity checks meaning security and conve nience for legitimate holders.

-The next generation CLI/MLI (changeable or multiple laser image), developed by Gemalto, is an easy-to-check visible security feature t rusted by border control authorities where several information (usually 2) such as a portrait, a logo, a symbol, a number can be seen depending on the viewing angle.
+The next generation CLI/MLI (changeable or multiple laser image), developed by Gemalto, is an easy-to-check visible security feature trusted by border control authorities where several information (usually 2) such as a portrait, a logo, a symbol, a number can be seen depending on the viewing angle.

 With Gemalto enhancements, it is now possible to have complex shapes and combinations of elements inside the CLI/MLI, making it extremely challenging to be copied or reproduced.

 brand-new optical elements with light reflective and animation effects, revealed by tilting a document in different angles.

-Furthermore, Sealys Secure Surface offers perceptible features for a polycarbonate document, such as surface embossing or braille.
+Furthermore, Secure Surface offers perceptible features for a polycarbonate document, such as surface embossing or braille.
 Gemalto can provide both positive and negative embossing on the same surface, making the full use of

-national ID card and biometric passport of Finland introduced on January 2017.
+national ID card and biometric passport of Finland introduced in January 2017.

-For more information on how to design a secure ID document in 2017, please visit our web dossier of September 2016.
+how to design a secure ID document in 2017, please visit our web dossier..

 Polycarbonate has won the trust of governments across the world.
 Over 40 countries have chosen it for their national identity or residence permit programs.
 Close to 30 national passport programs are using it.